No. 22 Auburn shakes off Missouri 81-71 at SEC Tournament

 Auburn had to shake off a cold-shooting start by guards Jared Harper and Brown as they combined to miss their first 11 shots.
 Brown finally knocked down his seventh attempt with 16:02 left, and the senior strung together three straight 3s.
 The last came from the corner in front of his own bench, giving Auburn its biggest lead of the game at 49-39 with 14:44 to go.

+“This might be the first big game we’ve won where Jared Harper didn’t have to carry us,” Auburn coach Bruce Pearl said.
+“Missouri did a good job defensively on both Bryce and Jared and a lot of pressure on Jared to run the club, and biggest communicator defensively.
+He’s a leader and just a little off tonight.”

 Chuma Okeke added 12 points for Auburn.
-Horace Spencer and Malik Dunbar had 11 each.
+Spencer had 11 points and 10 rebounds, and Malik Dunbar had 11 each.

 Jordan Geist had a game-high 25 points for Missouri, and Torrence Watson matched his career high with 20.